willcreighton/willcreighton/README.md

-# Software Developer | Game Designer | Always Pushing Innovation
+# Developer | Game Designer | Always Pushing Innovation

-Hey there! 👋 I'm Will Creighton, a passionate Software Developer with a focus on creating efficient client-oriented visuals and a love for the world of game development.
+Hey there! 👋 I'm Will Creighton, a passionate Developer with a focus on creating efficient client-oriented visuals and a love for the world of game development.

 ## About Me